BMancel/DevOps/README.md

 ![image](https://github.com/BMancel/DevOps/assets/150273847/746bb073-1f61-4a9b-be01-fcb7d4a73533)

+### 1-3 Document docker-compose most important commands.
+1-4 Document your docker-compose file.

 The docker-compose.yml file builds the images and containers of the 3-tiers application, the backend, the database and the http server.
 We address a common network to each tier so that the different parties can communicate with each other and we provide them with a common volume to recover data if the containers are deleted. the 'depends_on' condition allows to create the three parties in the correct order: first the database, then the backend and finally the http server.
 Finally, container_name allows to name containers to make them easier to find on Docker Desktop.

 #### **Publish**

+### 1-5 Document your publication commands and published images in dockerhub.

 Connection to the docker hub with the command :